Skip to content

 It can improve skin hydration and smoothness.

-Yes, it supports collagen production and has antioxidant properties.
+Yes, it supports collagen production and acts as an antioxidant.

-Can parchment skin be a symptom of dehydration?
+Can parchment skin be a symptom of body dehydration?

-It may be one of the signals of insufficient hydration.
+It can be one of the signals of insufficient hydration.

 Do adaptogens help the skin?